osperaja/bioseq-autoencoder/README.md

 The Hamming distance that is reached by convergence however reflects the inserted error amount, so it seems not to really learn as of yet.

 ![output.png](output.png)

+## ..

+Hi you guys it's me from the editing.
+So what you've just seen in the plot is the result of the Autoencoder, trained to essentially perform an identity mapping.
+Spectacular!